Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-The University of Mississippi requires coordination with the University Police Department for all drone operations on campus.
-A standing FAA TFR applies around Vaught-Hemingway Stadium during home football games.
-Unauthorized drone flights over campus are prohibited.
+Ole Miss requires coordination with the University Police Department for all drone operations on campus.
+Vaught-Hemingway Stadium has a TFR during football games.

-MSU maintains an active UAS research and operations program through the Raspet Flight Research Laboratory, one of the leading UAS research institutions in the United States.
-All campus drone operations require advance approval from the Office of Regulatory Compliance.
-Research and test flights are coordinated through Raspet Lab, which holds FAA authorizations for expanded operations.
+MSU operates an active UAS research program through the Raspet Flight Research Laboratory.
+Campus drone operations require approval from the Office of Regulatory Compliance.

-Restrictions: Approval from Office of Regulatory Compliance required for all campus drone operations.
-Davis Wade Stadium TFR in effect during home athletic events.
-Research and test flights coordinated through Raspet Flight Research Laboratory.
-Operators must comply with FAA Part 107 or applicable COA/waiver held by MSU.
+Restrictions: Approval required from Office of Regulatory Compliance.
+Davis Wade Stadium has TFR during athletic events.
+Commercial and research flights coordinated through Raspet Flight Research Lab.

 YesOffice of Regulatory Compliance / Raspet Flight Research Laboratory